DarkScytale/ohmybackup/README.md

 ## Welcome to the OhMyBackup project

-Backup is so important that all companies, all personal users use a backup system ...
+Backup is so important that all companies, all personal users should use a backup system ...

-Well, unfortunately there is quite a lot of problems: The price of backup softwares, their complexity, their requirements, the size of the data and so much technical problems.
+Unfortunately there is quite a lot of problems: The price of backup softwares, their complexity, their requirements, the size of the data and so much technical problems.

-Finally, a such project sounds a very cool and exciting project to run and maintain !
+Finally, a such project sounds a very cool and an exciting project to run and maintain ! :satisfied:

 That is why the project OhMyBackup was born.